PeterCamilleri/games_lessons/01/README.md

 ## Notes:
-* Lawyers stuff.
-All trademarks are the property of their respective owners.
+* All trademarks are the property of their respective owners.